carymrobbins/intellij-frege/README.md

 ## Running the Test Suite

-Ideally you could do the following -

-* Open **FregeTestCase.java**, right-click on the class name, and choose **Run 'FregeTestCase'**
+Open **FregeTestCase.java**, right-click on the class name, and choose **Run 'FregeTestCase'**

-However, IntelliJ's test runner doesn't seem to play nice with Frege (see issue #3).
-In the meantime, you can use the `tools/run-tests` script from the command line.
+You can do the same with any of the other test classes.